 So far the description of the main types of firework has been superficial but what is most important is what comes out of the tube, broadly summarised by the expression ‘effects’.

-- Bombettes are stars which which finish with a small explosion.
+- Bombettes are stars which finish with a small explosion.

-- Trails.
-Many types of star will leave a trail of varying kinds.
+- Trails: Many types of stars will leave a trail of varying kinds.
 Look for descriptions such as palm, willow or brocade.

 A battery is a collection of fireworks, often of different types, assembled together and fused in sequence.
 Usually used as an opener or a finale.

 fuse consisting of a loosely woven string impregnated with black powder.
 Match is often supplied wrapped in a paper or plastic tube – piped match or quickmatch.

 A line of powder on a Sellotape type material is known as tape match.
 A variant of tape match called sticky-match has recently been patented in Australia in which the line of powder is covered by a second piece of tape.